Field Research Protocol (GOSSIP)

 “For sustainable management of the ocean to be improved, we need actionable data.
 GOSSIP enables marine scientists to measure standardised physical, chemical and biological indicators and generate comparable data on the function, health and resilience of the ocean.
 This will help catalyse improved ocean governance.”

-PROFESSOR ALEX ROGERS, University of Oxford, Nekton Science Director
+PROFESSOR ALEX ROGERS, Somerville College, University of Oxford

 From remotely operated vehicles to seabed mapping systems, from DNA sequencing libraries of marine life to ocean sensors, technological developments are unlocking extraordinary new research that can galvanise sustainable ocean development and governance.
 In the past two years, scientists and governments have collected more ocean data than all previous data put together.

-But until now, there has been no standardised multi-disciplinary approach for marine research across the world.
+But until now, there has been no standardised multi-disciplinary approach for understanding the patterns of marine life across the world.

-With scientists using different sampling techniques in different geographical areas, it has been difficult or impossible for them to accurately compare life and environments from place to place.
-This has hampered scientific productivity and the provision of actionable data to inform decisions on ocean management.
+With scientists using different sampling techniques to address different research themes, it has been difficult or impossible for them to accurately compare life and environments from place to place.
+This has hampered scientific productivity, especially when trying to ask large scale questions and the provision of actionable data to inform decisions on ocean management.

 The knowledge gaps within deep-sea and mesophotic ecosystems present a tremendous opportunity for discovery.
 But the exploding array of sampling approaches creates a challenge for producing standardised, comparable data.
 There is need to identify a set of variables that are scientifically important, robust and readily transferable among diverse environments.